sheetslab/rheotaxis/README.md

    b.If the file is not in the working directory, then yhou need to provide the full path to the file (e.g. “Users/kylenewton/Desktop/Complicated_crap/'original_data_file.csv')
 8) Now you can inspect, wrangle, and clean up your data, create data subsets, and do the preprocessing.

-II.
-Running the analysis.

-1) File 1- Circular graphs representing the mean resultant vector before and during water flow stimulation.

-Edit the following lines of code to run the code with your own master csv file.

-1) Adjust the data column names.
-After running the master csv file
-- edit the datatype according to your column names eg. master.all&Individual <- as.factor(master.all$Individual) for a column named "Individual"

-- reconstitute the selection of columns for the aggregate.
-The aggregate corresponds to the columns you want to select and stack together to perform your analysis.
-Each number (1,2,3...) is associated with the corresponding column. eg. c(1,3,5,6,9:13,17,18) is an aggregate that selects column 1,3,5,6,9 to 13, 17 and 18.

-- Edit all the columns names that do not fit your own column names eg. "Rheotaxis", "Genotype", "Treatment".
-Delete for example the column "Treatment" of you do not have any specific treatment in your set up.

-2) optional : edit the name of the variables to fit your own experimental set up.
-Eg. We used "Cu" as a variable refering to "Copper".

-3) Edit after each "$" to fit to your column names eg $Genotype

-4) Change the names of the variable in "....".
-Eg. Genotype = "mutant".
-Change in the "" according to your own genotype as named on your csv file columns (e.g. Genotype="wildtype)